-3.2.2: You can move the colored interactive marker in RViz to select a goal configuration the arm should reach.
+- 3.2.2: You can move the colored interactive marker in RViz to select a goal configuration the arm should reach.
 The visualization automatically computes inverse kinematics (IK) for you.
 Thus, you only specify the pose of the end-effector and the orange robot model visualizes the chosen robot pose (the joint configuration) to reach that pose.

-3.2.3: Choose the "Planning" tab in the lower left panel.
-On the left side you can request Movelt to plan (and execute) a collision-free path from the current state of the arm to your goal state.
+To allow dragging the marker freely even if there is no IK solution for the current state, select "Approximate IK Solutions" in the Movelt RViz panel at the bottom left. - 3.2.3: On the left side of the Movelt RViz panel you can request Movelt to plan (and execute) a collision-free path from the current state of the arm to your goal state.
 You can choose the planner used to compute the path in the "Context" tab.
 Assess the quality and success of different planners given different start/goal states and planning time.